IBM/watsonx-data-lab/docs/wxd-prestocli.md

  tiny
 (10 rows)
 </pre>
-Quit the presto-cli interface by executing the “quit;” command.
+Quit the presto-cli interface by executing the "quit;" command.
 ```
 quit;
 ```